Apply for a Dates Trading License in Dubai

 Licensing and Compliance Requirements

-All dates trading businesses must register with the Dubai South Free Zone authority and maintain valid trade documentation throughout the licence period.
+All dates trading businesses must register with the Dubai South Free Zone authority and maintain valid trade documentation throughout the license period.
 Because dates are a food commodity, additional approvals may be required from Dubai Municipality or the relevant UAE food safety authority, depending on the nature and scale of operations.

 Traders must also comply with UAE food import and labelling regulations, which set out requirements for product labelling, country of origin declarations, and packaging standards.
 These requirements apply to both locally distributed products and those intended for re-export.
-The licence is renewed annually, and renewal requires payment of the applicable fee along with confirmation that all company documents and employee visas remain valid.
+The license is renewed annually, and renewal requires payment of the applicable fee along with confirmation that all company documents and employee visas remain valid.

 Market Opportunity and Profit Potential